Carter Harrison III: End of tenure

 Towards the end of his fourth term, public approval of Harrison had significantly declined, which hurt his prospects of being re-elected to a fifth term in the 1887 mayoral election.
 Much of the dissatisfaction with Harrison came from disapproval of his handling of the Haymarket Riot.
 Harrison's handling of the Haymarket Riot had also harmed his standing with conservative business groups.
-Furthermore, Harrison's prospects of re-election to a fifth term was weighed down by a scandal involving criminal charges of election fraud against some of his supporters (for conduct during the previous mayoral election).
+Furthermore, Harrison's prospects of re-election to a fifth term were weighed down by a scandal involving criminal charges of election fraud against some of his supporters (for conduct during the previous mayoral election).
 Even though the charges against these individuals were did not implicate Harrison in misconduct, there was still concern that public awareness of the scandal would muddy Harrison's public image due to his proximity to the indicted individuals.
 Harrison's loss of public favor had led the prospect of re-nominating him to lose losing support within city's Democratic Party.
 Initially, Harrison maintained intention to be re-elected, and unsuccessfully attempted to persuade the United Labor Party to support him for re-election and to partner with the city Democratic Party to nominate a joint-slate.
 Harrison proposed a fusion nomination arrangement that would have seen the parties nominate identical tickets.
 Harrison's failure to persuade Chicago's United Labor Party to partner with city Democrats further harmed Harrison's support within the local Democratic party.

 Recognizing that he would have difficulty being re-nominated by the Democratic Party, Harrison decided to retire at the end of his fourth term, opting against seeking re-election in 1887.
 The Democratic Party voted at its convention to nominate DeWitt Clinton Cregier.
 However, Cregier declined the nomination, refusing to run.
-After this (and despite his declared intent to retire) the party voted to re-nominate Harrison.
+After this (and despite his declared intent to retire), the party voted to re-nominate Harrison.
 Harrison initially accepted the nomination.
 However, before he could begin campaigning, his wife Elizabeth died.
 Experiencing great grief over his wife's passing, he withdrew from the election, and instead embarked on international travels.
 His tenure as mayor formally ended on April 18, 1887.